Update: Court issues preliminary injunction for Corporate Transparency Act

 FinCEN’s current expectation of receiving over 32 million such reports annually attests to the CTA’s excessive reach and the impracticality of its enforcement.
 The law’s effectiveness is further doubtful as it relies on self-reporting by the very individuals it seeks to regulate.
 Furthermore, the recent District Court ruling in Northern Alabama, which found the CTA to exceed constitutional bounds, highlights the Act’s legal fragility.
 Despite this, many small businesses remain under the threat of severe penalties for non-compliance.

-Any person who would have ‘willfully violated’ CTA’s beneficial ownership reporting requirements would have been subject to a civil penalty of up to $591 for each day that the violation continues.
+Any person who would have “willfully violated” CTA’s beneficial ownership reporting requirements would have been subject to a civil penalty of up to $591 for each day that the violation continues.
 They may also have been subject to criminal penalties up to 2 years imprisonment and a fine of up to $10,000.
 Violations included willfully neglecting to file a beneficial ownership report, willfully filing false beneficial ownership information, or willfully failing to correct previously filed beneficial ownership information.

-The court’s preliminary injunction provides temporary relief for the January 1, 2025 deadline; it’s important for contractors to watch for future updates on these burdensome reporting requirements.
+It’s important for contractors to watch for future updates on these burdensome reporting requirements.
 ACCA will continue encouraging Congress and the incoming administration to roll back this and other regulatory burdens on small businesses.

 Posted In: Government, Legal, Regulation Reform